Its8or/Tasker-CollegeProject/README.md

 # college-project
-an college project.
+An college project.
 Objective: Do a Website.

 The project will tell if the grouphad passed the subject or not.